 What is eligible for the DS regarding seminars/research presentations?

-- An international speaker that gives a presentation of at least 45 min.
+- An external speaker that gives a presentation of at least 45 min.
 For example a researcher that is visiting a research group or who is invited to give a presentation about a specific topic (e.g. IMO-lectures)

 - Passive attendance at a conference with international speakers.
 Although more speakers will present their research, one conference can only count for one research seminar.
-If you present a poster or you give an oral presentation, this can count as 'Active participation at a conference'

 - Max.
 4 of the 12 seminars/research presentations can be a webinar.
 Your promoter has to sign a declaration in which he/she confirms that you have followed the webinar.